10-3-pursuit/project-inventory-web-application/readme.md

 - If only some of the problems from the form are fixed, errors still occur.
 As you can see, however, there are fewer error messages.

 ![The form shows partial errors.](./assets/form-submit-partial-errors.png)

+- Display further details for a product on a separate page.

 ### Mastery rubric